 If You’re 65 Years and Older:

 The main group for which Medicare was set up.
-To qualify, you’ll need to fulfill two requirements:
+To qualify for Medicare (and premium-free Part A), you need to fulfill two requirements:

-- You must have been a U.S. citizen or permanent resident for more than 5 years, AND
+- You must have been a U.S. citizen or permanent resident for more than five years, AND

 - You must have paid Medicare taxes for at least 10 years.